 Maintaining a healthy body temperature is problematic for individuals with CIPA, and in fact, can be a dangerous problem.
 One of the most dangerous characteristics of CIPA is the common fever associated with it.
 Patients are unable to sweat and are therefore unable to regulate their body temperature the way most people can.
 During exercise and time spent outside, they must be cautious of overheating because otherwise they may experience febrile seizures or even death.
 Many parents of children with CIPA choose to live in cooler climates in order to prevent overheating.

-The Molecular Basis of CIPA
+The Molecular Basis Of CIPA

 According to molecular genetic studies by Indo, CIPA is a Mendelian autosomal recessive disorder caused by a mutation to a specific gene called the TRKA gene, on chromosome 1.
 With this mutation, there is a signal transduction problem at the TRKA receptor for nerve growth factor (NGF), so it cannot phosphorylate an enzyme called RTK.
 Therefore, there is a failure of the sympathetic ganglion neurons — neurons that send signals out of the spinal cord to the brain — and pain receptors to survive.
 They undergo cell death, and, thus, affected individuals are unable to feel pain.

 Mutations of the TRKA gene may also lead to loss of innervation to eccrine sweat glands.
-Eccrine sweat glands are present all over the body and are innervated primarily by cholinergic fibers of the sympathetic nervous system, Indo writes.
+Eccrine sweat glands are present all over the body and are innervated primarily by cholinergic fibers of the sympathetic nervous system, Indo notes.
 The mutation to TRKA engenders the death of cholinergic neurons in the basal forebrain, so sweat glands are not innervated and thus do not work.
-The exact cause of the mental retardation exhibited by CIPA patients is still unknown, but, as Indo speculates, writing in the 2010 journal Pain, the death of these cholinergic neurons may also be the cause of it, since cholinergic neurons are involved in learning and memory.
+The exact cause of the mental retardation exhibited by CIPA patients is still unknown, but, as Indo speculates, writing in an article published in the journal Clinical Autonomic Research, the death of these cholinergic neurons may also be the cause of it, since cholinergic neurons are involved in learning and memory.

-The Future of CIPA
+The Future Of CIPA

-CIPA is a Mendelian recessive autosomal disorder with no evidence for heterogeneity; i.e., there is no range of severity.
+CIPA is a Mendelian recessive autosomal disorder with no evidence for heterogeneity; that is, there is no range of severity.
 While there is currently no cure, Indo suggests that CIPA patients offer an opportunity for pharmacological research to understand pain disorders and what might happen when the TRKA receptors are targeted in those with chronic pain, as Doctor House hopes he can find with Hannah.